 Enjoying the outdoors no longer needs to mean roughing it in a tiny tent and sleeping bag.
-Glamping, one of the newest trends in travel, is camping with a serious upgrade.
 From decked-out retro campers to posh treehouses, there are plenty of places around Tennessee to enjoy nature without sacrificing comfort.
-Here are a few of our favorite places to get the full glamping experience in Tennessee:
+Here are a few places to get the full glamping experience in Tennessee.

 This luxury outdoor resort outside of Gatlinburg, Tennessee, will give you major summer camp flashbacks.
 It has a variety of options for outdoorsy digs, including luxury treehouses, retro campers and safari tents.
 Wi-Fi and outlets are available at all the Camp LeConte accommodations except the primitive tent sites, and a bathhouse and heated saltwater pool is available for all guests.
 This camping site is located right outside the Great Smoky Mountains National Park, which has countless trails to hike, zip lining, rafting and many other activities.
 And Camp LeConte is less than 30 minutes away from the famous amusement park Dollywood.